 A Chromebook is particularly good for this, as they’re typically inexpensive and store their data in the cloud by default.
 You can reset them back to factory settings before a flight, then restore everything just by logging in when you get to your destination.

 Pack Your Suitcase Extra-Carefully

 When it comes to the actual packing, err on the side of caution, and try to think of everything that can possibly go wrong with checked luggage.

 Exploding shampoo?
 Bad enough on your clothes, devastating on your laptop.
 Take as few liquids as possible, wrap them tightly in one or more Ziploc bags, and pack them as far away from your electronics as possible.
 Put your laptop or tablet in a padded case in the middle of your suitcase, with soft items like clothing above and below.

 Lost luggage?
 Maddening in any situation, but especially so if your most important business tool is inside.
-Take a look at luggage trackers like Trakdot — they could be a lifesaver in this situation.
+Take a look at trackers like the Tile Pro — they could be a lifesaver in this situation.